Pros And Cons Of Wood Pellet Boilers

 - Wood pellets are small in size, and boilers can be fed through an automated system.
 They are easy to store and produce a minimal amount of ash.

-- Wood pellets are environmentally friendly.
-They are a sustainable fuel source and wood pellet heating will not produce carbon dioxide emissions to harm the environment.
+- Wood pellets are environmentally-friendly.
+They are a sustainable fuel source and wood pellet boilers are a low carbon heating system: they will not produce carbon dioxide emissions to harm the environment.
 The amount of the carbon dioxide emitted during the burning process is equivalent to the amount absorbed during the growth of the trees.
+There are even biomass boiler grants to help support your investment.

 - Wood pellet boilers are energy efficient.
 They require minimal user input and most of the boilers include self-cleaning system.